Tehnix/Tehnix/README.md

 ### 🌞🌞🌞 Occasionally blogging at [codetalk.io](https://codetalk.io) 🌞🌞🌞

-Having fun at the moment with [The Stack: Everything to build a modern cloud infrastructure](https://github.com/codetalkio/the-stack)
+Having fun at the moment with [🌥️ The Stack: Everything to build a modern cloud infrastructure](https://github.com/codetalkio/the-stack), an initiative for a full SaaS setup utilizing Rust.

 Interested in serverless?
 Checkout the serverless patterns